Randsw/text-processing/README.md

-# Real-Time Text Processing Pipeline
+# Kubernetes Data Pipeline Setup Guide

-This project demonstrates a real-time data pipeline for processing text documents, built with a Kafka-centric architecture and full observability.
+This guide helps you set up a complete data pipeline using Kubernetes with various monitoring, logging, and data processing components.

 ## Architecture Overview